 Choice of Building Materials

-Attached or Freestanding Pergola: Different Permitting Requirements
+Attached or Freestanding: Different Pergola Permit Requirements

 Building codes dictate what is necessary to ensure a structure is correctly supported.
 For example, if you are installing a pergola attached to your house, the two support posts can sometimes be attached to existing concrete footings.
-However, building regulations typically require digging new concrete footings for a freestanding pergola to ensure stability.
-The local requirements for the depth and dimension of these footings will vary as well, for instance in coastal areas susceptible to high winds.
+However, for a freestanding pergola, building regulations typically require digging new concrete footings to ensure stability.

-Building codes dictate what is necessary to ensure a structure is correctly supported.
-For example, if you are installing a pergola attached to your home, the two support posts can sometimes be attached to existing concrete footings.
 The local requirements for the depth and dimension of these footings will vary, and every project will be engineered for site-specific needs.
 For instance, in coastal areas susceptible to high winds, larger footers may be required beyond the specifics of the code.

 How Much Does a Pergola Permit Cost?